jblanco89/MLOps_zoomcamp_course/README.md

 ## Recomendations

-Alternativately, process may be much more robust with the following workload:
+Alternatively, process may be much more robust with the following workload:

 ![architecture](./img/mlops_architecture.drawio.png)